PureDevPer/PureDevPer/README.md

 <h2 align="center">🇰🇷</h2>

 I'm interested in all aspects of software development.
 Recently, my passion lies in the web application development including both the front end and the back end.
-I fell in love with the modern **JavaScript**.

 Since I was a senior in college, I've liked mobile wireless networks as well.
 Therefore, I have read new telecommunication technologies such as next generation wireless networks.